 a) Fair value of the underwater endowment funds

 b) The original endowment gift amount or level required to be maintained by donor stipulations or by law that extends donor restrictions

 c) The amount of the deficiencies of the underwater endowment funds

 Below is an example of the endowment fund roll forward with the new net asset categories.

-(1) Note the change in the investment return presentation which will be described in the article on Functional Expense Reporting & Investment Return Disclosure
+(1) Note the change in the investment return presentation which will be described in the article on Functional Expense Reporting and Investment Return Disclosure

 The ASU also requires a nonprofit to include a description of the governing board’s interpretation of the law or laws that underlie the nonprofit’s net asset classification of donor restricted endowment funds, including its interpretation of the ability to spend from underwater endowment funds and any actions taken during the period concerning appropriation from underwater endowment funds.
 Below are disclosure examples that could be used when a nonprofit has underwater funds:

 Underwater Endowment Funds – From time to time, the fair value of assets associated with individual donor restricted endowment funds may fall below the level that the donor or UPMIFA requires the Organization to retain as a fund of perpetual duration.
 Deficiencies of this nature exist in three donor restricted endowment funds, which together have an original gift value of $3,500, a current fair value of $3,300, and a deficiency of $200 as of June 30, 2019.
 These deficiencies resulted from unfavorable market fluctuations that occurred shortly after the investment of new contributions for donor restricted endowment funds and continued appropriation for certain programs that was deemed prudent by the Board of Trustees.

 Additional wording to the spending policy: